 Harperley Hall is perhaps best known for being the setting of Madonna’s long-lasting legal feud, which she eventually lost.

 Directly to the north of Harperley Hall is where The Prasada is located.
-The Prasada was built during the years 1905 through 1907.
-Initially this place contained only three apartments per floor, an eight-room apartment at the rear and two ten-room apartments spanning the front facing Central Park.
+The Prasada was built between 1905 and 1907.
+Initially, the building contained only three apartments per floor, an eight-room apartment at the rear and two ten-room apartments spanning the front facing Central Park.

 Today, those residing there and who have windows facing north have a view of The Evangelical Lutheran Church of the Holy Trinity.

 The cornerstone of the church was laid on November 9, 1902, and was dedicated on May 10, 1904.
 The structure along with its sanctuary furniture and ornamentation have been designed by William Schickel.

 The Evangelical Lutheran Church of the Holy Trinity’s gothic revival style is derived from southern Germany and France.

 The next building in the Central Park West Historic District is 55 Central Park West, a nineteen floor co-op built in 1929 and designed by the architectural firm Schwartz & Gross.
 This building holds significance in American popular culture because the plot of the 1984 film Ghostbusters revolves around it.
 Although the building does not have an official name, it is referred to as The Ghostbusters Building or the Shandor Building, the fictional name it is given in the film.

 75 Central Park West is the next building mentioned in the Historic District heading north from its starting point at 61st Street.
 This fifteen story apartment building is known as The Chatham Court, and was designed in 1929 by Rosario Candela for Fred T. Ley & Company.

 Directly north of this building is The Second Church of Christ Scientist.